nebtrx/sidewired/readme.md

 -----------

 A **MEF Plugin** with a **fluent configuration API** which allow you to drop the whole media content experience of **Silverlight Media Platform Player Framework (SMPPF)** into an **ASP.NET MVC Application** without having to create your own **Customized Silverlight Player**.
-In other words you may use any third party **Silverlight Player** like Silverlight Smooth Streaming Player or Silverlight Preogressive Download Player, both shipped by Microsoft, or even a lightweight custom player  and use **Sidewired** to *sidewire* the playlist, chapters, timeline markers, ads, captions and other stuff to enhance the end user experience.
+In other words you may use any third party **Silverlight Player** like Silverlight Smooth Streaming Player or Silverlight Progressive Download Player, both shipped by Microsoft, or even a lightweight custom player  and use **Sidewired** to *sidewire* the playlist, chapters, timeline markers, ads, captions and other stuff to enhance the end user experience.

 How it works?
 -------------

 **Sidewired** deploys a **MEF Plugin** packed in a XAP file and a couple of Html Helpers, as well as the core library right into your **ASP.NET MVC Application**.
-Using **Sidewired fluent configuration API** you are able to create a **player configuration object**, wich will be use as DTO to pass the configuration to a **Silverlight Player**.
+Using **Sidewired fluent configuration API** you are able to create a **player configuration object**, which will be used as DTO to pass the configuration to a **Silverlight Player**.
 The starting spark lies inside the Html Helpers which, besides of allowing you to control **Sidewired**'s behavior, use the Silverlight object's markup to inject the **MEF Plugin** packed in the XAP file and the **player configuration object** serialized in XML format.

 ```html